CloudLabs-Samples/JFrog-Pilot/Lab/step_1.md

 The simplest way to manage and organize your Node dependencies is with an [npm repository](https://www.jfrog.com/confluence/display/JFROG/npm+Registry).
 You need reliable, secure, consistent and efficient access to your dependencies that are shared across your team, in a central location.
 Including a place to set up multiple registries, that work transparently with the npm client.

 With the  JFrog Artifactory, you can set up a [free local, remote and virtual npm registry](https://www.jfrog.com/confluence/display/JFROG/Repository+Management) in minutes.
-This lab  will take you through the step to do that.
+This lab  will take you through the steps to do that.

 ## Getting started with the Lab environment